 Duration: 30 minutes - 1 and a half an hour or so.

-Support: OS migration on Windows 10, small disk to big SSD/HDD only.
+Support: Operating System migration on Windows 10, small disk to big SSD/HDD only.

-Limites: New disk must be more significant than the original system disk space.
+Limites: The new disk must be more significant than the original system disk space.

-Some experienced Windows users may feel like running the Windows system image tool for the Windows 10 migration operation.
+Some experienced Windows users may feel like running the Windows system image tool to move Windows to another drive.
 Although free, it's still not a handy solution for most average Windows users.

-If you insist on doing so, follow the step-by-step operations in the below 3 phases:
+If you insist on doing so, follow the step-by-step operations in the below 3 phases to move Windows 10 to another drive:

 Step 1.
 Connect an empty external hard drive to your PC.